Rice wine cup

 A rice wine cup is a vessel for drinking rice wine.
 In China, Japan and Korea, the traditional rice wine cups are usually round and shallow, in contrast to the deeper wine glasses of Western culture.

 Rice wine cups can be made of stone, porcelain, metal or wood.
 Wooden cups often use lacquerware, and can be floated in water during winding stream parties.
 Different rice wines have different vessels with their own names and uses.

 History

 Shinto

-In Japanese shrines and the imperial family, sake cups are sometimes used to serve sake for offerings to the gods.
+In Japanese shrines and the imperial family, sake cups are sometimes used to serve sake for offerings to the gods (Omiki).
 Sake cups are also used in formal occasions, such as Shinto weddings and Shinto rituals.
 It is also sometimes given as a prize when winning a championship.